joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 - And so on.

 > Inane rambling: The point of the route being the only thing by which navigation between pages occurs, and of having page components always be written as if they are the only page in the app, is to reduce the amount of testing we need to do.
 If you have a tight coupling between pages, because a page requires not only a route transition but also some global non-route state transition, it means you must now test navigation between every single page and every other page in the app.
 By writing each page as separably as possible, that no longer becomes as much of a concern.
+>
+> Another point is to encourage a pattern of dealing with each page on its own first and sprinkling on request optimizations in a transparent and robust manner afterwards.
+Implementation first, optimization later.
+Making a request lazy (not fetch data because it's already fetched) is an optimization, and one that should be avoided at first.
+It should also be implemented explicitly if at all, rather than hiding any logic away in a store, or breaking it across multiple component options.
+(Did I mention I disprefer the Vue Component Options object?)

 #### What If I Don't Want To Refetch Data I Already Have?